HungPhamNoob/basic-time-series-forecasting/README.md

 - `numpy` – numerical computations
 - `matplotlib` / `seaborn` – visualization
 - `statsmodels` – AR, MA, ARMA, ARIMA modeling
-- `scikit-learn` – performance metrics, preprocessing
+- `scikit-learn` – performance metrics, preprocessing, PCA
+- `pmdarima` – auto ARIMA modeling

 ---

 ## 📊 Overview

-This repository contains **basic time series forecasting projects** using **AR, MA, ARMA, and ARIMA models** in Python.
+This repository contains **basic time series forecasting projects** using **PCA dimensionality reduction combined with ARIMA models** in Python.
 The goal is to learn how to **analyze, model, and forecast time series data** in practice, with clean, reproducible code.

 We cover both types of time series data: